Riemannian Local Mechanism for SPD Neural Networks: Proposed Method

 \subsection{Multi-scale Submanifold Block}

-In view of the above analysis, there are two factors we should consider when designing our submanifold block, \textit{i.e.}, the rule for selecting isomorphic submanifolds and the way of aggregating them.
+Because of the analysis in \secref{sec:analysis_conv}, there are two factors we should consider when designing our submanifold block, \textit{i.e.}, the rule for selecting isomorphic submanifolds and the way of aggregating them.
 In the following, we first discuss the details of selecting submanifolds in the SPD manifold.
 Then we proceed to introduce our multi-scale submanifold block, which fuses submanifolds via a divide-aggregation strategy.

-\subsubsection{\ziheng{The Principles for Selecting Submanifolds}}
+\subsubsection{The Principles for Selecting Submanifolds}

-One thing that needs clarifying is that the isomorphic submanifolds in SPD manifold are the principal submatrices of the same size.
+\thmref{thm:submanifolds} reveals that the isomorphic submanifolds in SPD manifolds are the sets of principal submatrices of the same size.
 Note that incorporating all the sub-objects might not be an optimal solution, since it introduces redundant information with cumbersome computation.
-In conventional convolution, sub-objects are selected following the concept of receptive field.
-In terms of a specific SPD manifold, the number of principal submatrices grows combinatorially, which could cause dimensionality explosion.
+In conventional convolution, sub-objects are selected following the concept of the receptive field.
+In terms of specific SPD manifolds, the number of principal submatrices grows combinatorially, which could cause a dimensionality explosion.
 For instance, if we select all the principal submatrices of $4 \times 4$ from a $16 \times 16$ SPD matrix, which seems like a trivial example, the total number of selected submatrices would be $C_{16}^4 = 1820$.
-In most cases, this huge number of small SPD submatrices would not be manageable, even in this relatively easy case, let alone when dealing with real-world data in the SPD deep network.
+In most cases, this huge number of small SPD submatrices would not be manageable.
 Therefore, it is crucial to select principal submatrices to construct submanifolds.
-Based on the conclusion of this analysis, we introduce a method of selecting principal submatrices of the same size from the SPD feature.
+To this end, we introduce a method for selecting principal submatrices.